Paranthropus aethiopicus

 Skull of an adult male gorilla

-Fossil material assigned to this hominid — one of the robust australopithecines — range from about 2.4 to 2.7 million years in age.
+Fossil material attributed to this hominid — one of the robust australopithecines — range from about 2.4 to 2.7 million years in age.
 Its cranial capacity was rather small (410 cc) and, overall, the skull is apelike, much like that of a male gorilla (compare figures at right).
 Cranial capacity ranges from 280 to 450 cc in adult chimpanzees, and from 350 to 750 cc in adult gorillas (Schultz 1965).

 Black Skull Discovery Map

-Locale of Black Skull's discovery
+Site of Black Skull's discovery

 Habitat: Savanna.